• Home

 Overview

-This topic explains how to use the LaunchDarkly GitHub Actions Flag Evaluations integration.
-The GitHub Actions Flag Evaluations integration lets you evaluate LaunchDarkly feature flags as a step in your GitHub workflow jobs and use those values in later steps.
+This topic explains how to use the Flag Evaluations GitHub Actions integration.
+The integration lets you evaluate LaunchDarkly feature flags as a step in your GitHub workflow jobs and use those values in later steps.

-GitHub actions allow you to automate, customize, and execute your software development workflows in your repository.
+GitHub Actions is a platform that allows you to automate, customize, and execute your software development workflows in your repository.
 Using LaunchDarkly feature flags, you can gain additional flexibility and control over your CI/CD pipeline.

 Prerequisites